juanisimioli/aerolineas_be/README.md

 # Aerolineas Smart Contract

 Hello!
 I'm Juanisimioli, a frontend developer venturing into the blockchain ecosystem.
-I'm practicing by building decentralized applications (dapps) from scratch using NextJS 14 + Ethers 6.8 + Hardhat 2.19.
+I'm practicing by building decentralized applications (dapps) from scratch using NextJS 14 + Ethers 6.8 + Hardhat 2.19 + Solidity 0.8.18.

 ## Overview